Klea D. Bertakis, M.D., M.P.H. - Professor and Chair

 Dr. Melnikow received her M.D. degree from the University of California, San Francisco and completed her family practice residency training at the University of Massachusetts in 1987.
 She served as a family physician at the Fort Defiance Indian Hospital before joining the faculty of Case Western Reserve University.
 Since joining the department in 1992, Dr. Melnikow has explored her professional interest in women's health through her research on cancer screening and prevention issues in underserved populations, evaluation of women with abnormal pap smears, and cost effectiveness analyses.
 She is a nationally recognized leader in health services research with appointments on the United States Preventative Services Task Force, the National Institutes of Health’s Health Delivery and Methodologies Integrated Review Group, and is the vice chair for public health for the California Health Benefits Review Program.
 In addition to her role within the department, Dr. Melnikow also serves as the Director of the Center for Healthcare Policy & Research, an official organized research unit at UC Davis.

-Kay Nelsen, M.D. - Professor and Associate Residency Director and Curriculum Director
+Kay Nelsen, M.D. - Professor and Residency Director and Curriculum Director

 Dr. Nelsen received her M.D. degree from Bowman Gray School of Medicine.
 She completed her Family Practice residency at David Grant Medical Center at Travis Air Force Base and then completed an Obstetrical fellowship at Santa Clara Valley Medical Center.
-She joined the UC Davis Family Practice Department in 2003, where as Associate Residency Director she is responsible for the Residency curriculum.
+With the Department of Family and Community Medicine since 2003, Dr. Nelsen assumed the leadership role of Residency Program Director in 2014.
+As Residency Program Director, she strives to ensure a positive and successful academic experience for each resident.
 Her medical interests include Women's Health and Pediatrics.
-She also manages a busy home environment with her husband, Steve, which includes two teen age daughters, 3 dogs and 2 cats.
+She also manages a busy home environment with her husband, Steve, which includes two daughters, 3 dogs and 2 cats.

-Thomas Nesbitt, M.D., M.P.H. - Interim Vice Chancellor for Human Health Sciences and Dean
+Thomas Nesbitt, M.D., M.P.H. - Associate Vice Chancellor for Strategic Technologies and Alliances

-Jim Nuovo, M.D. - Professor, Associate Dean for Graduate Medical Education
+Jim Nuovo, M.D. - Professor and Associate Dean for Graduate Medical Education

 Dr. Nuovo attended medical school at the University of Vermont and completed his family practice residency at Madigan Army Medical Center in Tacoma, Washington in 1983.
 After working in private practice and on staff at Madigan, Dr. Nuovo joined the faculty at the University of Washington in Seattle where he completed a faculty development fellowship.
 He was the residency director there for two years before joining our program in 1992 to become the director of the residency program.
 Dr. Nuovo’s clinical and research interest in management of chronic diseases led him to become the founding director of the UC Davis Chronic Disease Management Center.
 In addition to his role as Vice Chair of the Department of Family & Community Medicine, in 2004 Dr. Nuovo became the Assistant Dean for Graduate Medical Education, and in January 2010 he was named the Associate Dean for Student Affairs and Career Advising for the UC Davis School of Medicine.